 This page gives information about the Z-Depth Render Element.

 The Z-Depth Render Element is a grayscale image that renders each pixel based on its distance from the camera in the view.
 It provides information about each object's distance from the camera in the current view.
 Each pixel representing the object is evaluated for distance individually; different pixels for the same object can have different grayscale values.
-In this render element, objects (or portions of objects) closest to the camera appear as white while those furthest away appear black.
+In this render element, objects (or portions of objects) closest to the camera appear as black while those furthest away appear white.
 Objects between the furthest and nearest points are rendered in varying shades of gray.
-The lighter the gray, the closer an object pixel is to the camera.
+The lighter the gray, the further away an object pixel is from the camera.
+(Image is inverted.)

 The most common usage of the Z-Depth Render Element is as a control for depth of field in the composite.
 Depth of field can be challenging to do correctly within 3ds Max, requiring many tweaks and re-renders; using the Z-Depth Render Element in a composite is usually much faster, and allows easier and faster adjustment than trying to get it exactly right within the render from 3ds Max.